iotresearchunisa/IoT-MCU-IDS/README.md

 ### Logical Schema
 The logic of the architecture is divided into several levels:

-- **End nodes**: *ESP32* with fingerprint sensor and *Arduino Uno WiFi Rev2* with proximity sensors and buzzer;
+- **IoT Layer**: *ESP32* with fingerprint sensor and *Arduino Uno WiFi Rev2* with proximity sensors and buzzer;

-- **Edge node**: *ESP8266* receives the information sent by *ESP32* and *Arduino* via *MQTT protocol*, filters it and sends it to the *Raspberry Pi*;
+- **Edge Layer**: *ESP8266* receives the information sent by *ESP32* and *Arduino* via *MQTT protocol*, filters it and sends it to the *Raspberry Pi*;

-- **Fog node**: the *Raspberry Pi* is networked via a wired connection to the modem, while, via the WLAN, it performs the functions of DHCP server (to provide IP addresses to the boards) and MQTT broker.
+- **Gateway Layer**: the *Raspberry Pi* is networked via a wired connection to the modem, while, via the WLAN, it performs the functions of DHCP server (to provide IP addresses to the boards) and MQTT broker.
 The WLAN interface is configured so that the *Raspberry Pi* acts as an access point to allow communication between all the boards.
 Configuration of the WLAN network was done by setting a static IP to the *Raspberry Pi* on a network other than the Ethernet network, thus ensuring a separation between the two networks and optimizing network traffic management.
 The *Raspberry Pi* also collects the information transmitted from the *ESP8266*, updates a CSV file on Google Drive and sends data from an app client to *ESP8266*.

 <br>
 <p align="center">